lizmat/articles/cases-of-UPPER-9.md

 ## Postcircumfix [ ]

-The `postcircumfix [ ]` operator performs all of the work of slicing and dicing objects that perform the `Positional`, and handling all of the adverbs: `:exists`, `:delete`, `:p`, `:kv`, `:k`, and `:v`.
+The `postcircumfix [ ]` operator performs all of the work of slicing and dicing objects that perform the `Positional` role, and handling all of the adverbs: `:exists`, `:delete`, `:p`, `:kv`, `:k`, and `:v`.
 But it is completely agnostic about how this is actually done, because all it does is calling the interface methods that are (implicitely) provided by the object.
 For instance:
 ```perl
 say 42[0];  # 42
 ```